arnavtumbde/eurosat-satellite-image-classification/README.md

-# EuroSAT Land Use Classification
+# EuroSAT Satellite Image Classification by Arnav Tumbde

 ## 📌 Project Overview
 This project classifies satellite images into different land-use categories using deep learning.
 The model is trained on the **EuroSAT dataset**, which consists of multispectral satellite images captured by the **Sentinel-2 satellite**.
 It helps in **land monitoring, urban planning, environmental protection, and disaster management**.